 BLH: It sounds as if you have connections with many companies, not only Australian or from New Zealand.
 Do you have any sort of relationship with any other countries and embassies that operate in Mexico?

 Donald Smallwood: It is actually really interesting that you ask this question.
 We just had dinner the other night, where we invited the chambers of commerce from 6 different countries, including the Canadian, the Italian, the British and a few others.
-We spoke about what we need to do to try and collectively work towards whatever objectives we wanted to set in terms of a relationship with the Mexican government, in terms of investment etcetera…
+We spoke about what we needed to do to try and collectively work towards whatever objectives we wanted to set in terms of a relationship with the Mexican government, in terms of investment, etcetera…

-It is a really interesting new initiative and ANZMEX is leading this process.
+It is a really interesting new initiative, and ANZMEX is leading this process.

 BLH: What I love about this initiative is that despite being in the news for all of the various business opportunities that Latin America is undoubtedly presenting, I do still feel that it remains relatively unexplored compared to the other markets.
 This is a great project that you have launched.
 This will hopefully encourage many countries to get involved.

 Donald Smallwood: Yes… well, we have just started that!
-So I can’t really give you results yet as the next job is to compile a list of concrete objectives and goals but, then again, you have to start somewhere!
+So I can’t really give you results yet as the next job is to compile a list of concrete objectives and goals, but, then again, you have to start somewhere!
 We want to attack this as a group.

 Sergio Almazán: Ah yes that is right!
 And then you were invited back two weeks later to listen to their final pitches and presentations.